31/01 7:30 PM

 3) RB Leipzig

 Speaking of Leipzig, it is probably wise to keep their name to a whisper in Bavaria, as Die Roten Bullen have skewered Bayern themselves on more than one occasion.
-This season alone, Marco Rose’s side have beaten Thomas Tuchel’s charges 3-0 in the DFL Supercup and drawn 2-2 on Matchday 6, having taken a 2-0 lead.
+Leipzig beat Bayern 3-0 in the 2023 Supercup and drew 2-2 on Matchday 6 of the 2023/24 campaign, having taken a 2-0 lead.

-So while Bayern still have the upper hand historically, with seven Bundesliga victories from 15 games (46.7 percent win ratio), four of those came in the first five meetings.
+So while Bayern still have the upper hand historically, with eight Bundesliga victories from 16 games (50 percent win ratio), four of those came in the first five meetings.
 Leipzig have been increasingly holding their own more recently and are well on the way to becoming the biggest of thorns in Bayern’s side.

 4) Borussia Mönchengladbach

 That title currently belongs to Gladbach, though.
-Prior to this season’s Matchday 3 encounter, which Bayern won 2-1 at Borussia-Park, the Foals were on a historic roll and went into the fixture unbeaten in five competitive games against Bayern, a club-record sequence comprising three wins and two draws.
+Prior to Bayern's league double in 2023/24, as they won 2-1 at Borussia-Park and then 3-1 at the Allianz Arena, the Foals were on a historic roll and went into the fixture unbeaten in five competitive games against Bayern, a club-record sequence comprising three wins and two draws.

 Watch: Gladbach's win over Bayern in February 2023